yyoshiaki/VIRTUS/README.md

 ## dependencies

 - cwltool `conda install -c bioconda cwltool`
-- docker
+- docker (alternatively, you can use udocker when you have no root privileges.
+See [Tips section](https://github.com/yyoshiaki/VIRTUS#tips).)

 ## createindex.cwl (execute only once)